ski-freak/Atnia/content/main/Unsorted/Atnia Card Game Print & Play Materials.md

 Before/while playing, you can familiarize yourself with the rules [[Card Game Rules Doc]].
 We do not currently have proper quick start rules, but hopefully the rules page will work well enough for the time being.

 For a short introduction to the setting the card game takes place in, check out [[Atnia Introduction]].

+If you would like to build your own decks from the 550 available Atnia cards, see [[Building Your Own Atnia Deck]]